jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It is difficult to achieve a spirit of genuine cooperation as long as people remain indifferent to the feelings and happiness of others.
+The art challenges the technology, and the technology inspires the art.
-- Dalai Lama
+- John Lasseter

-Updated on: [8/3/2022]
+Updated on: [8/4/2022]
 <!-- #quoteEnd -->
 </pre>